 - Prevent Comedone Formation: Hypochlorous acid does not normalise follicular keratinisation or influence how dead skin cells accumulate within the pore.
 This is what causes microcomedone formation giving rise to whiteheads and blackheads which can later become pustules or even cysts.

-- Replace Acne Modifying Treatments: These work by altering follicular function over time.
+- Replace Acne-Modifying Treatments: These work by altering follicular function over time.
 Hypochlorous acid spray simply dampens active inflammation due to bacterial overgrowth in the skin.

 Another limitation is that because skin may appear calmer and active breakouts settle after using hypochlorous spray, it can provide false hope.
-Often people think they’ found a miracle cure for their acne and so may stop or delay introducing more traditional acne treatments.
+Often people think they’ve found a miracle cure for their acne and so may stop or delay introducing more traditional acne treatments.

-What’s the Best Way to use Hypochlorous Acid Spray for Acne-Prone Skin?
+What’s the Best Way to Use Hypochlorous Acid Spray for Acne-Prone Skin?

 - Calming Inflamed Skin: It is useful for irritation, redness or sensitivity.
 This helps reduce the severity of acne.